 • Is a collaborative assessment-based process to developing effective interventions for problem behavior

-• Aims to build effective environment in which positive behavior is more effective than problem behavior.
+• Designed to build effective environments in which positive behavior is more effective than problem behavior.

 • Emphasizes the use of preventative, teaching, and reinforcement based strategies to achieve meaningful and durable behavior and lifestyle outcomes.

-What does PBS look like in our school?
+What does C.H.A.M.P.s. look like in our school?

 • Uses schoolwide expectations and rules in specific settings to teach students appropriate behavior.

-• Reward system (Paw Prints) to encourage and model appropriate behavior, and effective consequences to discourage inappropriate behavior.
+• Reward system (Wildcat Bucks) to encourage and model appropriate behavior, and effective consequences to discourage inappropriate behavior.

 • Wildcat assemblies to reward appropriate behavior and learning gains.

-• Big events to reward students with no referrals and events that students have saved their paw prints to attend.
+• Big events to reward students with no referrals and events that students have saved their Wildcat Bucks to attend.

 • Use data from referrals and minor infractions to target problem behavior.